 Rhinoplasty is not covered by insurance if being performed for cosmetic reasons.
 However, if the nasal deformity is due to recent injury, or if pre-existing breathing problems are present, your health insurance company may pay for a portion of the procedure.
 Rhinoplasty patients are responsible for checking with their insurance carriers to determine what, if any amount, they will be responsible for.

-To learn if you are a candidate for rhinoplasty in Los Angeles or Beverly Hills, contact double Board-Certified Plastic Surgeon Dr. Hoefflin for a complimentary consultation.
+To learn if you are a candidate for rhinoplasty, contact double Board-Certified Plastic Surgeon Dr. Hoefflin for a complimentary consultation.

 Get Started Send Us A Message